fdsig/docker_test/README.md

 fork bomb to test controle group:

-WARNING dont run unless in a container with a contole group!!
+WARNING dont run unless in a container with a controle group!!

 ```bash
 :() { :|: &};: